-From this they were taken on by Alexandre Iolas, who championed the french Surrealists of the time.
+From this they were take on by Alexandre Iolas, who championed the french Surrealists of the time.
 Here they remained until 1979 when Iolas died and the gallery closed.
-The couple then moved from thier studio at the Impasse Ronsin, where their studio backed onto Brancusi's, to a rural idyl in Ury, an hour outside Paris.
+The couple then moved from their studio at the Impasse Ronsin, where their studio backed ont Brancusi's, to a rural idyl, in Ury, and hour outside Paris.
 There they continued to work on their whimsical sculpture.
-Francois Xavier was known for his oversized beasts, Claude is for her intricate organic forms.
+François Xavier was known for his oversized beasts, Claude is for her intricate organic forms.

 Though Francois did turn his hand to the occasional piece of jewellery, of the two it is Claude who has used jewellery as a medium for artistic expression throughout her career.
 The success of both Claude's sculpture and jewellery is in part due to her mastery of electroplating, a process which allows the complete transformation of organic material into copper, using a bath of copper sulphate with a current running through it.
 When the flora or fauna is submerged, the copper builds on the organic material, ultimately creating a perfect metallic replica of the original.

 From these the artist sews together this fosillised forms, giving them new life as fantastical creatires, furniture and jewellery.